advanced-joelloyd/GitTraining/README.md

 --------------------------------
 `git branch`

+You can see a list of your local branches with `git branch`.

 Use `git branch <branchname>` to create a new branch in your local repository.

 The new branch will be based on the branch you were working in when you branched.  `master` is the default branch that all repos have.